All Episodes

 And he also made a big deal about being an outsider, not being a politician, not being somebody of Washington.

-Here in South Carolina, as you heard before the GOP's up in arms over decision by the general counsel the NLRB challenging Boeing for moving jobs to a right to work state in Wisconsin.
+So, to give you some sample sound bites, Juan Williams, here in South Carolina, as you heard before, the GOP is up in arms over a decision by the general counsel, the NLRB, challenging Boeing for moving jobs to a right-to-work state.

-Mr. Kane, does the GOP risk the perception that it's becoming a union busting party?
+Mr. Kaine, does the GOP risk the perception that it's becoming a union-busting party?

 One of the biggest problems we have with this country right now today is too much government intervention in trying to tell businesses how to do what they do best, which is create jobs.